microsoft/node-jsonc-parser/README.md

      * Invoked when a comma or colon separator is encountered.
 The offset and length represent the location of the separator.
      */
     onSeparator?: (charcter: string, offset: number, length: number) => void;
 	/**
+	 * When comments are allowed, invoked when a line or block comment is encountered.
+The offset and length represent the location of the comment.
+	 */
+	onComment?: (offset: number, length: number) => void;
+    /**
      * Invoked on an error.
      */